 Hungary is often said to be pulled culturally, socially and politically between “East” and “West”.
-The modern constitutional parliamentary democracy was introduced as lately 1989, following a long history of varying authoritarian regimes including 40 years of communist dictatorship.
-In the first 20 years, democratic institutions were set up and improved gradually with the country trying to catch up with European democracies, and Hungary became member of the European Union in 2004.
+Hungary’s modern constitutional parliamentary democracy was introduced in 1989, following a long history of varying authoritarian regimes including 40 years of communist dictatorship.
+In the first 20 years, democratic institutions were set up and improved gradually with the country trying to catch up with European democracies, and Hungary joined the European Union in 2004.
 Since 2010, however, Hungary has undergone an authoritarian, nationalistic turn.

 This country is found to be declining, with retrograde, anti-democratic reforms implemented under an authoritarian, nationalistic government since 2010, accused of borrowing some policies from the “far-right”.
 There is a trend toward a systematic desecularization of the state, giving religious privileges to certain churches, and increasing governmental control over a significant part of the media.

 |Constitution and government||Education and children’s rights||Family, community, society, religious courts and tribunals||Freedom of expression advocacy of humanist values|

 Countries: Albania, Antigua and Barbuda, Belgium, Benin, Burkina Faso, Cape Verde, Congo, Republic of the, Djibouti, Ethiopia, France, Gabon, Honduras, Iceland, India, Japan, Korea, Republic of, Mali, Mexico, Mozambique, Nauru, Netherlands, São Tomé and Príncipe, South Africa, Sweden, Taiwan, United States of America, Uruguay